luisschwab/luisschwab.net/posts/sovereign-bitcoin-stack.md

 Sync took about 5 hours on my box.

 That's it.
-Onto the enxt.
+Onto the next.

 ---------